acopestake/academicwebsite/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a DPhil (PhD) Candidate in Economics at the University of Oxford.
-I work on international trade, development, and the impacts of new technologies.
-In September I'll be joining the Economist Program at the International Monetary Fund.
+I work on the relationships between technology, trade and development.

+In September 2021 I'll be joining the Economist Program at the International Monetary Fund.